fivedogit/hn_firebase_listener/README.md

 #How to start building a database of HN items and users

 Over the past few weeks, I've been building a Hacker News Chrome extension called ["Hackbook"](https://chrome.google.com/webstore/detail/hackbook/logdfcelflpgcbfebibbeajmhpofckjh/) which provides a nice interface for following other users and getting alerts when people reply to you or your karma changes.
+Observe:

 ![Hackbook Explainer](https://s3.amazonaws.com/cyrus-general/main_explainer.png)